Commandos (film)

+Dario Argento is credited as co-screenwriter.

 Plot

 The film is set in the middle of World War II, and in the deserts of Africa, Sgt.
-Sullivan (Lee Van Cleef) puts together a group of Italian-Americans into disguise as Italian soldiers in order to infiltrate a North African camp held by the Italians.
-Sullivan, along with Dino (Romano Puppo), was one of three that survived from the Pacific War against the Japanese, although Lieutenant Freeman was killed in his last mission.
-Their Captain in charge of the mission, Captain Valli (Jack Kelly), has several soldiers with special training.
+Sullivan puts together a group of Italian-Americans into disguise as Italian soldiers in order to infiltrate a North African camp held by the Italians.
+Sullivan, along with Dino, was one of three that survived from the Pacific War against the Japanese, although Lieutenant Freeman was killed in his last mission.
+Their Captain in charge of the mission, Captain Valli, has several soldiers with special training.

+Sullivan thinks Valli is too green and doubts his leadership, while Valli worries that Sullivan is too blood thirsty and stubborn.
+Valli refuses to kill all the enemy Italians and they have to be kept hidden as various supply convoys pass through.

+Later on Germans show up and spend a nerve-wracking amount of time talking, asking questions, and drinking.

+Eventually the Italians try to escape.